 - The Property Use must not be a property type eligible to receive an ENERGY STAR score

-- The Property Use must be sub-metered so that both the Property Use’s floor area and energy consumption can be excluded
+- The Property Use must be sub-metered so that both the Property Use’s energy consumption and GFA can be excluded

 - The Property Use’s energy use patterns must be significantly different than those of the rest of the building (ex: A cell phone tower on a building)

-If you do exclude the energy use, then you would also exclude the GFA and property use details.
+If you exclude the energy for a Property Use, then you must also exclude the GFA and property use details.
 If you apply for certification, the LP who certifies your application will need to explain all property uses that are excluded, and how they meet the above criteria.